Just so it is clear, this article is supposed to be completely IRONIC as well as funny and educational!

 Adopt the fast food social media approach.

-Marketer and Speaker, Brooke Sellas was obviously having a bad day when she wrote her article The Most Annoying Social Media Update EVER.
+Marketer and Speaker, Brooke Sellas was obviously having a bad day when she wrote her article The Most Annoying Social Media Update EVER (no longer available).

 Despite Brooke discussing social media updates she finds annoying, I have to commend her for sharing some quality social media tips.
 Read it- it is a gold mine of guru tips.
 For example: